licensebat/licensebat/README.md

 `Licensebat` is a **CLI** that you can use for free to verify that the dependencies of your project follow your license policies.

-Let's say, for instance, that you are building a commercial application.
+Let's say, for instance, that you are building a proprietary application.
 In that case, you may consider avoiding the use of some software with a restrictive license like `GPL`.

 By using `Licensebat`, you can check you don't have any dependency with such a restrictive license.
 Normally, it will look in all the the dependency tree of your project, so transient dependencies will also be considered.